thiagoluigi7/backend-developer-test/README.md

 The `notes` column of the `jobs` table would be better if it was a `JSONB` column instead of just text.
 With a JSONB column it would be possible to better store the return of the OpenAI API.
 And it would be better to query it as well.

+### Running the express application

+This project was designed with its execution happening on a lambda.
+So it is not possible to start just the express application and make request directly to it without simulating a lambda + gateway.

 ----

 ## Welcome!